xueluli/Compact-Bilinear-Pooling/README.md

 **compact_bilinear_cnn_all.py**:training the whole network include the convolutional layers in the pre-train VGG 16 model.

 In order to obtain the same accuracy as claimed in the paper, the readers should first train the network using **compact_bilinear_cnn_fc.py** with large learning rate, save the results.
 Then, use the results as the initial values for the network, and train the whole network using **compact_bilinear_cnn_all** with small learning rate.
 The default leanring rates are given in the files.

+The work is constructed based on the repo: https://github.com/HaoMood/bilinear-cnn